 What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to dicyclomine, other medicines, foods, dyes, or preservatives
+An unusual or allergic reaction to dicyclomine, other medications, foods, dyes, or preservatives

 How should I use this medication?

-Take this medicine by mouth with a glass of water.
+Take this medication by mouth with a glass of water.
 Follow the directions on the prescription label.
-It is best to take this medicine on an empty stomach, 30 minutes to 1 hour before meals.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+It is best to take this medication on an empty stomach, 30 minutes to 1 hour before meals.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.
-While this drug may be prescribed for children as young as 6 months of age for selected conditions, precautions do apply.
+While this medication may be prescribed for children as young as 6 months of age for selected conditions, precautions do apply.

 Patients over 65 years old may have a stronger reaction and need a smaller dose.